 I believe it’s time for us, in the 21st century, to develop a THIRD nature: a sustained practice of disbelief.
 In an era of heels-dug-in opinion, we’re in desperate need of a Culture of Doubt and Reflection.
 And the founding principle of that culture: all stories are lies.

 I hope that assertion is fairly obvious when you consider fiction, plays, poetry: nobody expects literature to have any measurable truth value.
-(As distinct from Truth Value, by which I mean to refer to the ability of literature to create “meaning.”)
-But it’s also accurate, I would assert—and I know I’m not the first to think or say this—about non-fiction as well.
+(As distinct from Truth Value, by which I mean to refer to the ability of literature to create meaning.)
+But it’s also accurate, I would assert, about non-fiction as well.

 Autobiography?
 We have to distrust what people write about their own lives because memory is woefully inaccurate.
 Any number of studies have demonstrated how we construct memories rather than recalling them.
 We do not remember with any fidelity.
 We lie to ourselves, then we repeat those lies in the telling of personal stories.